maitreverge/minishell_101/ressources/maitreverge/README.md

 The `close` function is a standard C function that closes a file descriptor.

-- ***Function Description***:: `close` closes a file descriptor, so that it no longer refers to any file and may be reused.
+- ***Function Description***: `close` closes a file descriptor, so that it no longer refers to any file and may be reused.
 It returns zero on success, or -1 if an error occurs.

 - ***Prototype***: `int close(int fd);`